Poster Printing Service

 Important Design Guidelines

 If you don't use one of our provided templates, your page/slide size should be exactly half of the final print size if you are using Microsoft PowerPoint UNLESS PowerPoint (or the program you're are using) will support a page/slide size that is the same as your final print size.
 If the program you are using supports your desired print size, then you should create it at that size.
 If your poster needs to be designed at half size, the printer will correctly scale your file 200% without skewing the size of any element.

 For example, PowerPoint will not support a slide size of 42" x 70".
 If you need a poster this size, you need to set your slide size to 21" x 35" (half size).
-If the final poster size desired is 42" x 46", PowerPoint will support a slide this size.
+If the final poster size desired is 42" x 46" for example, PowerPoint will support a slide this size.
 You do not need to design your poster at half size.

-If you design a poster that isn't exactly half size or full size, we can seamlessly and proportionally scale whatever size your poster is to fit either the 36" or 42" roll media.
+If you design a poster that isn't exactly half size or full size, we can seamlessly and proportionally scale whatever size your poster is to fit either the 36" or 42" fabric roll media or 36" or 42" paper roll media.
 There is a spot on the order form for you to note if you want your file printed as-is (the page size of the document) or scaled proportionally to fit our media.